 Living Paycheck to Paycheck

-Since mid-march, following the COVID-19 outbreak, 33.5 million Americans have filed for unemployment as a result of layoffs, and there have been far-reaching industry impacts due to social distancing.
+Since March 2020, following the COVID-19 outbreak, 33.5 million Americans have filed for unemployment as a result of layoffs, and there have been far-reaching industry impacts due to social distancing.
 If you’ve been impacted, your regular source of income could be severely disrupted: Your paychecks may be a fraction of what you’re used to, or perhaps they’re gone altogether.
 Or maybe you have a massive, unexpected expense to manage on top of all your other bills.
 Emergencies aren’t something most people plan for, but experts recommend having a minimum of three to six months’ worth of living expenses set aside in case things turn upside down.

 Preparing for a crisis can be exceptionally difficult, however, if you count on each paycheck to make ends meet.
 In fact, 40% of Americans don’t have enough cash to cover a $400 unexpected expense, which can make managing even the smallest financial turbulence seem impossible.